Xto-dev/PaintTogether/README.md

 - Clear your browser cache
 - Try a hard refresh (Ctrl+Shift+R or Cmd+Shift+R)
 - Check browser console for JavaScript errors

+### Cursors Not Appearing
+- Verify Socket.io connection in browser console
+- Check that multiple users are in the same room
+- Ensure cursor-move events are being sent (check Network tab)

 ### Python Script Errors
 ```bash